invisibleXML/ixml/misc/pragmas.md

 * An ixml pragma marked `?` corresponds to a processing instruction.

+To ensure that the ixml grammar has an XML representation, any two pragmas marked `@` and attached to the same construct must have different expanded names.

+Since ixml pragmas marked `@` all correspond to attributes, the precise location at which the pragmas appear in the ixml form of a grammar cannot (*or:* must not; *or:* by definition does not) convey information relevant to the meaning or processing of the pragma.
+A pragma marked `@`, for example, has the same meaning whether it appears before the first rule in the grammar or after the last rule, or at some point between rules in the grammar.
+Similarly the positions of pragmas marked `@` relative to other pragmas attached to the same construct carry no meaningful information.

 #### The XML form

 These XML constructs may occur in locations corresponding to those in which pragmas may appear in the ixml grammar:

 * as a child or attribute of the `ixml` element before, between, or after `rule` elements.
+These correspond to ixml pragmas occurring before, between, or after rule elements.

-* as a child or attribute of a `rule` element.
-An ixml pragma marked `^` or `?` occurring on the left-hand side of a rule corresponds to an extension element or processing instruction occurring before the first `alt` child of the `rule` element; if it occurs immediately before the full stop of the rule, it corresponds to an element or processing instruction occurring after the last `alt` of the `rule`.
+* as as attribute of a `rule` element, or as an extension element or processing instruction occurring as a child of `rule`, either before all `alt` children of the rule or after them.
+A pragma occurring before the `alt` children corresponds to an ixml pragma marked `^` or `?` occurring on the left-hand side of a rule; a pragma occurring after the last `alt` child corresponds to an ixml pragma marked `^` of `?` appearing in the whitespace before the full stop of the rule.

 * as a child or attribute of a `nonterminal`, `literal`, `inclusion`, or `exclusion` element.

-To ensure that the ixml grammar has an XML representation, any two pragmas marked `@` and attached to the same construct must have different expanded names.
+These correspond to ixml pragmas occurring immediately before the terminal or nonterminal symbol in question, before or after the mark.

-When a grammar in XML form is serialized into ixml form, extension attributes appearing on the `rule` element may be serialized either on the left-hand side of the rule or before the full stop.
-Pragmas attached to a symbol in the right-hand side of a rule may be serialized either before or after the mark; the two positions are equivalent.
+When a grammar in XML form is written out into ixml form, extension attributes appearing on the `ixml` element may be serialized either before the first rule, after the last one, or between any two rules.
+Attributes appearing on the `rule` element may be serialized either on the left-hand side of the rule or before the full stop.
+Pragmas attached to a symbol in the right-hand side of a rule may be serialized either before or after the mark.
+In all of these cases, the possible positions are all equivalent.

 For attributes, the attribute name is the QName of the ixml pragma and the attribute value is the pragma data.

 For processing instructions, the PI name is the QName of the ixml pragma and the PI value is the pragma data.